erjank/teaching/extras.md

     governed by a complex system.
 Innovation will occur through the collective action of self-organizing groups within the system.
 This collective action can be stimulated, but not controlled.

+---

+**Footnotes**

+[^1]: The first approach is called "phonics", and the second, "whole
+      language".
+The whole language approach may seem nonsensical, but more than a billion people have learned to read and write Chinese and similar ideogrammatic languages in exactly this way.

+[^2]: And to control other variables, because in practice, the
+      teacher's enthusiasm for the teaching method may have more of an impact than the method itself, since children will model their teacher's excitement (or lack thereof) for a subject.

 ----